MicahElliott/vrod/README.md

 other Vim plugins.
 The tags file is already part of this plugin (it’s a pain to build), so you don’t want Vundle/Pathogen trying to build it.
 But don’t worry about this; it should be transparent.

+## Shortcomings
+- Not completing functions from packages.
+- Not real omnicompletion; using dictionary instead for now